ragavpr/overrides-wings.io/README.md

 # Disclaimer

 - This project is a reverse engineering effort for educational purposes.
-- No affiliation whatsoever with `wings.io`
+- This effort has no affiliation whatsoever with `wings.io`.